 So how strong of a 9-3 team is Cincinnati?
 How weak of a 6-6 is North Carolina?
 Can you flip flop the adjectives?
 Carolina's a 2.5 point favorite if you're in to that sort of thing.
 Maybe we'll find out Saturday.

 Did you know that a bearcat is officially known as a binturong?
 If you didn't, consider that your fact for the day.
-The nickname Tar Heel was derived from Revolutionary War legend about North Carolina soldiers holding their ground.
-A species from Asia and a soldier from the Revolutionary War would never have encountered each other, but if they did, we'll give the advantage to the one with the gun.
+The nickname Tar Heel was derived from Civil War legend about North Carolina soldiers.
+A species from Asia and a soldier from the Civil War would never have encountered each other, but if they did, we'll give the advantage to the one with the gun.

 Graham: North Carolina 34, Cincinnati 27.
 This might be one of the better games of the bowl season because both teams are hot (even though both lost their last game).
 However, it's also one of the toughest contests to pick.
 These teams are pretty even, but I think UNC has played tougher competition this season and will be the better choice here.